In Australia, termination of a contract can be carried out:

 - by operation of law where the contract is terminated independently of the wishes of the parties.

-What special rules and language are applicable to contract termination which are implied by law into a contract?
+What special rules and language are applicable to contract termination?

 Rights to terminate vary in nature and purpose.
 Some commercial contracts include obligations to act in good faith and with reasonableness when relying on the right to terminate the contract.
 However, where the contract includes a clause to exclude all implied obligations, there is no liability on the part of either party to act in good faith while terminating a contract.

-If there is no mention of a notice period in the contract, the agreement must be terminated by giving reasonable notice to the other party.
-The circumstances at the time of delivery of such notice will be deciding factors for the “reasonable” notice period.
-The idea behind this is such that any notice must be extensive enough to enable the recipient of the notice to wind up their underlying business related to the terminated contract.
+If there is no mention of a notice period in the contract, it can be terminated by giving reasonable notice to the other party.
+The circumstances at the time of delivery of a notice will be deciding factors for the “reasonable” notice period.
+Any notice must be extensive enough to enable the recipient to wind up their underlying business related to the terminated contract.

 - customer relations;